ODBC Drivers for Linux/FreeBSD

 - For Solaris: gtar -xzf EXASOL_ODBC-<version>.tar.gz

-For configuration information, check the readme.txt file included in the driver package.
+For configuration information, see the readme.txt file included in the driver package.

 Configure ODBC Driver and Data Sources

 To configure the driver, run the config_odbc program to generate the odbc.ini file.
 Change into the install directory and then run config_odbc as shown below:

 Running the config_odbc performs the following operations:

 - Scans the system for available ODBC driver manager

 - Creates a wrapper script to start applications

 - Suggests the correct DSN an application needs based on the driver manager it uses